MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 ## How to model attrition

-To model attrition, one of the approaches would be to train a statistical model to measure the likelihood of voluntary attrition, and the importance of the factors that contribute to it.
+To model attrition, one approach would be to train a statistical model to measure the likelihood of voluntary attrition, and the importance of the factors that contribute to it.

 A statistical model includes an **outcome variable** and a set of **predictor variables** (sometimes referred to as dependent variable and independent variables).